ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Computational Complexity Analysis

 \section{Computational Complexity Analysis}

-\paragraph{Time Complexity.} ChronoSpike is designed to scale \textit{linearly} with both the graph's spatial size and the temporal horizon.
+\textbf{Time Complexity. } ChronoSpike is designed to scale \textit{linearly} with both the graph's spatial size and the temporal horizon.
 Let $N = |V|$ denote the number of nodes, $T$ the number of discrete time steps (graph snapshots), $S$ the number of sampled neighbors per node per layer, $d$ the hidden feature dimensionality (hidden state size), and $K$ the number of graph propagation layers.
 At each time step, ChronoSpike applies $K$ rounds of neighborhood aggregation.
 In each round, a node aggregates messages from at most $S$ neighbors, followed by a feature transformation using dense weight matrices of size $d \times d$ (e.g., linear projections in attention or gated aggregation).
 This results in a per-node, per-layer computational cost of $O(S d^2)$.
 Aggregating over all nodes and layers yields a per-time-step cost of $O(N \cdot S \cdot K \cdot d^2)$.
 Over $T$ time steps, the total time complexity becomes $O(T \cdot N \cdot S \cdot K \cdot d^2)$, which is linear in both $N$ and $T$.
 Since $S$, $K$, and $d$ are treated as small constants in practice (e.g., $S{=}3$, $K{=}2$, $d{=}128$ in our experiments), the effective complexity scales \textbf{linearly} with the number of node-time interactions $N \times T$.
 This contrasts with many attention-based temporal graph models whose computational cost scales \textit{quadratically} with either the temporal length $T$ or the neighborhood size.
-ChronoSpike avoids such quadratic dependencies by combining local neighbor sampling with parameter sharing across time steps.
+ChronoSpike avoids the quadratic dependency on neighborhood size through fixed-size neighbor sampling and parameter sharing across time steps; the temporal Transformer encoder still incurs an $O(T^2)$ self-attention cost per node (Remark~\ref{rem:complexity-revisited}), but in our benchmarks this term is dominated by the spatial cost because $T$ is bounded ($T\le 27$).
 The theoretical estimates reported in our training logs (e.g., $7.45{\times}10^{10}$ operations for DBLP, $1.08{\times}10^{12}$ for Tmall, and $3.50{\times}10^{12}$ for Patent) are consistent with the above complexity expression and directly reflect differences in $N$ and $T$ across datasets.